 9 What then?
 Are we any better?
 Not at all!
-For we have already charged both Jews and Greeks9 that they are all under sin.
+For we have already charged both Jews and Greeks6 that they are all under sin.
 10 Just as it is written: "No one is righteous, not even one; 11 there is no one who understands, no one who seeks God.
 12 All have turned aside, together they have been made useless; there is no one who shows kindness, no, not so much as one."
 13 "Their throat is an opened grave; they habitually deceive with their tongues."
-11 "Viper's venom is under their lips"; 12 14 "whose mouth is full of cursing and bitterness."
-13 15 "Their feet are swift to shed blood; 16 ruin and wretchedness are in their paths, 17 and the way of peace they have not known."
-14 18 "There is no fear of God before their eyes."
-15 like Psalm 139:1-16 and Hebrews 4:12-13.
-That the Day of God involves judging is clear in the O.T., but it is only from the N.T. that we learn of the role that Jesus will play in that judging.
+"Viper's venom is under their lips"; 14 "whose mouth is full of cursing and bitterness."
+15 "Their feet are swift to shed blood; 16 ruin and wretchedness are in their paths, 17 and the way of peace they have not known."
+11 18 "There is no fear of God before their eyes."
+12